Verdier quotients of Calabi-Yau categories from quivers with potential: Decorated marked surfaces and collapsing surfaces

 \section{Decorated marked surfaces and collapsing surfaces}

-We recall some definitions related with decorated marked surfaces and the construction of the dual quiver of a triangulation.
+We recall some definitions related with decorated marked surfaces and the construction of the dual quiver of a triangulation, and with the operation of collapsing subsurfaces.
 In Sections \ref{sec_tstructures} and \ref{sec_duality} we will restrict to a Ginzburg algebra $\Gamma$ of a quiver with potential from a decorated marked surface.